 If you get a cramp, the fastest way to treat it is by stretching out the muscle.
-For instance, if you experience a calf muscle cramp, stretch the muscle by pulling your toes towards your knee.
-This is a simple solution, but it will help you quickly move out of the position that caused the cramp.
+If you experience a calf muscle cramp, for example, stretch the muscle by pulling your toes towards your knee.
+This is a simple solution and might seem obvious, but it will truly help you to quickly move out of the position that caused the cramp.
 Stretching gets the blood circulating, which alleviates the cramp faster.

 Speak to a Sports Physiotherapist Today